Why You Should Consider a Career in Data Analytics

 One of the biggest parts of any company’s budget is the money they spend on marketing efforts.
 A marketing analyst looks at market, campaign, and demographic data to ensure companies are executing marketing efforts in the most cost-effective and impactful way possible.

 You’ll spend your days as a BI analyst looking for patterns in your company’s data.
-You’ll have to make sure you’re good at communicating, and you enjoy visualizing data and modeling future scenarios.
+You’ll have to make sure you’re good at communicating and that you enjoy visualising data and modelling future scenarios.

 Is a business analyst the same as a data analyst?
 While the skill sets are similar, there are some differences.
 Here’s our take on business analyst vs. data analyst

 Logistics analysts look at every stage of a production process and product lifecycle.
-They may analyze supply chain flows and find areas of improvement to increase efficiency and profit for a company.
+They may analyse supply chain flows and find areas of improvement to increase efficiency and profit for a company.

 Experience and industry can also have an impact on your expected salary.
-An entry-level data analyst in accounting, for example, earns a median salary of $61,000, while a senior data analyst in the same industry earns $102,000 and a manager of data analysis earns $129,000.
+An entry-level data analyst in Singapore’s financial services industry, for example, earns a median salary of SGD $60,000, while a senioranalyst in the same industry earns SGD $74,000 and a director in analytics earns SGD $132,000.

 Most data analytics jobs require a bachelor’s degree.
 Degree programs in mathematics, statistics, business, or economics are ideal, but college grads can re-skill for data analytics with any major.

 There have never been more options for individuals to skill up for a career switch, and some employers will even pay for it because of fast-changing business needs.
-Here are three ways to gain the data analytics skills you need to fast-track a new career in this field:
+Here are twoways to gain the data analytics skills you need to fast-track a new career in this field:

 If you have a full-time job or other responsibilities, a part-time course can be a good option and offers accountability for a set curriculum and timeline.
 However, the part-time model takes longer to finish and longer to reach the job market than a full-time option.